Three steps to building an online business in a weekend

 Don’t forget to spread the good word

-GoDaddy’s Website Builder also has built-in tools for SEO (search engine optimisation) to help boost your site’s visibility on search engines such as Google.
+GoDaddy’s Online Store also has built-in tools for SEO (search engine optimisation) to help boost your site’s visibility on search engines such as Google.
 It includes supporting tools for social media and even email marketing.

 To boost your online presence even further, try creating and sharing posts, videos and infographics on social media platforms your audience interacts with the most.
 If you think it’s more than one, you can judge the effectiveness by looking at a few metrics like: